An oscilloscope is a test instrument which allows you to look at the 'shape' of electrical

 Time = distance in cm × time/cm

-At slow timebase settings (such as 50ms/cm) you can see a dot moving across the screen but at faster settings (such as 1ms/cm) the dot is moving so fast that it appears to be a line.
+At slow timebase settings (such as 50ms/cm) you can see a dot moving across the screen, as in the upper picture.

 The VARIABLE timebase control can be turned to make a fine adjustment to the speed, but it must be left at the position

 For straightforward use it is best to leave the trigger level set to AUTO, but if you have

 difficulty obtaining a steady trace try adjusting this control to set the level manually.

 The oscilloscope moves the trace up and down in proportion to the voltage at the Y INPUT and

 the setting of the Y AMPLIFIER control.
 This control sets the voltage represented by each

 centimetre (cm) on the the screen, effectively it is setting the scale on the y-axis.

 Positive voltages make the trace move up, negative voltages make it move down.